google/clasp/README.md

 Run `clasp login --no-localhost` to manually enter a code instead of running a local server.

+Run `clasp login --ownkey` to save the `.clasprc.json` file to your current working directory.

 ### Create a New Apps Script Project

 Files in the current directory are added to the project.
 Optinally provide a script title or parent G Suite doc ID.